XCMG: 2011 to Present

 In 2011, XCMG launched its "Hanfeng Plan", reforming its strategic management model with 5 business units.
 The group also signed an agreement with the Venezuelan government to establish a local construction equipment manufacturing joint-venture company.
 Meanwhile, XCMG merged with two high-end hydraulic technology providers, AMCA (Netherlands) and Fluitronics (Germany).
 That year, XCMG ranked 5th in the global construction machinery industry.

 In 2012, XCMG's 4 major industrial bases were completed and put into full production under the business unit system, in addition to the completion of the 1-billion RMB Jiangsu Xuzhou Construction Machinery Research Institute.
 Meanwhile, new manufacturing facilities in Xuzhou for all-terrain cranes, wheeled loaders, concrete pumps, and other concrete machineries were completed at a cost of US$1.9 billion.
 Occupying around 2 million square meters, the facilities are able to build 5,000 large and medium capacity cranes, 40,000 wheeled loaders and 20,000 units of concrete machinery annually.
-XCMG also began the construction of a 16,400 square meter research and development facility in Krefeld, Germany; along with a merger with the world-leading German concrete machinery company Schwing.
+XCMG also began the construction of a 16,400 square meter research and development facility in Krefeld, Germany; along with a merger with the world-leading German concrete machinery company Schwing a German manufacturer of mobile and stationary concrete pumps and truck mixers, headquartered in Herne, as well as the parent company of Schwing Stetter, based in Memmingen.
+The business group is the world's second largest concrete pump manufacturer, behind Putzmeister, another German manufacturer and subsidiary of the Sany Group.
 Product-wise, XCMG's 3,600-tonne, 88,000 tonne-meter rated lattice boom crawler crane for power generation plants and petrochemical facilities began its production that year.
 By the end of the year, the world's largest all-terrain crane, QAY1600, made its grand debut, while the XGC88000 sets a new record for heaviest crawler crane lift with a successful lift of 4500 tonnes in overload tests.
-That year, XCMG ranked first in the global mobile crane industry.
-With operating income exceeding 100 billion RMB, XCMG ranked first in the Chinese construction machinery industry.

 In 2013, XCMG Europe GmbH, XCMG European Research Center in Düsseldorf, Germany as well as XCMG European Purchasing Center were established.
-The group independently developed the world's first 4000-tonne crawler crane, creating several world records.
+The group independently developed the world's first 4000-tonne crawler crane.
 Meanwhile, XCMG Group Finance Co., Ltd. was established hence officially entered the financial service industry.
-That year, XCMG received the Best Investment Award from the North Rhine-Westphalia state of Germany.